gchetty/lung-sliding-classifier/README.md

 should be called to produce mini-clips (with associated metadata) as NPZs.
 Note that smoothing (median filtering) as a preprocessing step is not currently implemented for extraneous data.

-[comment]: <> (TODO: Add steps to create a data set for model trinaing.)
-[comment]: <> (TODO: Include links to scripts used for generating datasets.)

 ## Model Training
-To train a model that is already defined in this repository, simply update the _TRAIN >> MODEL_DEF_ field of [_config.yml_](config.yml) with the appropriate string representing the model type you wish to train, where the list of current options is in [models.py](src/models/models.py), then run [train.py](src/train.py).
-However, there are many optional parameters in [config.yml](config.yml) - please consult that file to understand the full list of options.
-Likely the most notable option is whether or not to apply an M Mode transformation, which when paired with conventional CNNs such as Xception, shows the most promise at the time of writing.
+To train a model that is already defined in this repository, first run [make_splits.py](src\make_splits.py) to generate proper train / validation / test splits, where the proportions can be adjusted in the _TRAIN >> SPLITS_ section of [config.yml](config.yml).
+Afterwards, update the _TRAIN >> MODEL_DEF_ field of [_config.yml_](config.yml) with the appropriate string representing the model type you wish to train, where the list of current options is in [models.py](src/models/models.py).
+To train the model on those splits, simply run [train.py](src/train.py).
+However, there are _many_ optional parameters in [config.yml](config.yml) - please consult that file to understand the full list of options.
+In particular, one notable option is whether or not to apply an M Mode transformation, which when paired with conventional CNNs such as Xception, shows the most promise at the time of writing.

-To train a custom model, please follow the style laid out in [models.py](src/models/models.py) and place the code there.
-Furthermore, follow the style in _TRAIN >> PARAMS_ to add configurable options, such as the learning rate.
-Although you don't _have_ to use any extra parameters, please at least create this section in [config.yml](config.yml) with the same name in capitals as in [models.py](src/models/models.py).
+To train a custom model, please follow the style laid out in [models.py](src/models/models.py) and place the code in that file.
+Furthermore, please add to the config file by following the style in _TRAIN >> PARAMS_ in the config file to add configurable options, such as the learning rate.
+Although you don't _have_ to make use of these parameters, please at least create this section in [config.yml](config.yml) with the same name in capitals as you decided in [models.py](src/models/models.py).

 To observe the training results of the model in TensorBoard, run @Brian (haven't done the tensorboard stuff in months sorry).
 The saved model will be located in [models/model_name](src/results/model/).

 ## Contacts

-**Contact Name**
-Title
+**Robert Arntfield**
+Project Lead
 Deep Breathe
-Email

-**Contact Name**
-Title
+robert.arntfield@gmail.com

+**Blake VanBerlo**
+Deep Learning Project Lead
 Deep Breathe
-Email
+bvanberlo@uwaterloo.ca